JavlonAbdumannopovv/react-interview-questions/README.md

           return <EnhancedComponent />;
         }
         ```
-        The above code impacts on performance by remounting a component that causes the state of that component and all of its children to be lost.
+        The above code impact performance by remounting a component that causes the state of that component and all of its children to be lost.
 Instead, apply HOCs outside the component definition so that the resulting component is created only once.

      2. **Static methods must be copied over:**
         When you apply a HOC to a component the new component does not have any of the static methods of the original component